MARKETFRONT: A New Chapter for Pike Place Market

 MarketFront offers several plazas with expansive views of Puget Sound and the Olympic Mountains as well as spaces for social services and community meetings.
 A new brewery, fish cannery, and chocolatier are now in production along with more music from street buskers.

 In summer 2019, the demolition and removal of the Alaskan Way Viaduct, after sixty-one years and three earthquakes, was the impetus for the planning, funding and construction of MarketFront.
 The Pike Place Market Preservation and Development Authority led the project, with capital fundraising help from the Market Foundation.
 City and state parking mitigation funds, plus federal financial resources from New Market Tax and Low Income Housing credits were also essential contributors.

 The Market’s expansion fits in with the completion of the new sea wall and the ongoing Central Waterfront Redevelopment project.
 These projects when finalized will provide one long sweep up from the water to the original wonderland of the 110+ year old Pike Place Market.

 Market’s Long History

-During the Market’s long history, it has often been in conflict with well-intentioned threats from civic improvement schemes, World War II internment of Japanese-Americans, and its decaying building stock.
+During the Market’s long history, it has often been in conflict with well-intended threats from civic improvement schemes, World War II internment of Japanese-Americans, and its decaying building stock.
 It has weathered three major earthquakes, political attacks, zealous developers, and all manner of controversy, yet at each challenge, people of the Market, individually and as a community, have come forward to defend, save, rehabilitate or renovate, always upholding the original values of the Market.